gnachman/iterm2-website/source/_includes/documentation-scripting.md

       create window with default profile
     end tell

+<p class="script-entry">create hotkey window with profile "<i>name</i>"<br/>
+Creates a hotkey window with the specified profile.
+The profile must be configured to have a hotkey.

+Example:

+    create hotkey window with profile "Hotkey Window"

 <p class="script-entry">create window with default profile<br/>
 create window with default profile command "<i>command</i>"</p>